MacauleyMorgan/Project-Three/README.md

 # Features
 ## Site wide
 The implementation of a global navbar and footer to make a uniform user experience has been completed site wide
+- As a logged in user I would like to be able to navigate around the site structure easily and understand the layout of the site instinctively
 ## Pre Login
 The user experience is limited to only 2 pages before logging in, from here they can navigate to the login page or sign up page
 ## Home Page